 Whether you have a soft spot for them or not, bees are among the most important insects on the planet.
 With over 20,000 bee species, these fascinating little creatures play an integral role in the environment.
 They also directly affect our food production system, among many other crucial aspects of our daily lives.
 Unfortunately, bees are under threat, and their numbers are declining tremendously.

 According to a 2019 research study, 40% of honey bee colonies in the US died between October 2018 and April 2019.
-You can ask an essay writing expert to provide a well-cited research article on the vulnerability of bees.
-Nonetheless, read more on reasons why you should keep these insects:
+Read more on reasons why you should keep these insects.

 1. Bees Produce Honey